 Inclusive: We believe diversity is a strength.
 We are committed to engaging people from all corners of the community in a process to inform priorities and actions.
 It is especially necessary to include Anishinaabe voices in conversations about living in and nurturing this place we share.

 Chapter One: Critical Priorities

 - Affordable, available and reliable access to and from the Island

-- Household success
+- Removing barriers to family success

-- Property taxes
+- More value for property taxes

-- Affordable housing

-- Food access

-- Health care
+- The "natural" and the Island's unique sense of place

-- Island Collaborative
+- Increase Island collaborations

 CRITICAL PRIORITIES